TheBlueOompaLoompa/Discord-AI-Chatbot/readme.md

 # Discord-AI-Chatbot
-Chatbot part created by Tech With Tim https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg The rest of it was done by me plus some improvements.
+Chatbot part created by Tech With Tim https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg with extra modifications to add branched speech
+The rest of it was done by me plus some improvements.

 Requires-